 UPDATE: Security in Semporna / Mabul / Sipadan.
 I receive many questions on this subject, I remind you that this article, published initially in December 2013, concerns my stay there in July 2013.
 I added in comments new information, in answer to readers ...

 Various measures have also been taken for the environmental protection of Sipadan and its reef, after the island, the subject of a dispute with neighbouring Indonesia, was officially awarded to Malaysia in 2002: closure of the few hotels built on Sipadan itself in 2004; introduction of a quota for divers and snorkelers (swimmers in flippers and snorkels) limited to 120 per day, and now increased to 176 per day [2019 info].

 Today, most of the tourists-divers stay on Mabul, the neighboring island of Sipadan - where the accommodations, from the cheapest to the most chic, pile up around the village.
 Others make the day trip from Semporna, the port on the mainland in Borneo.

 In Sipadan, each visitor must first land and sign the permit register before diving, swimming or strolling.
 Each boat receives a pennant for the day, identifying it as being allowed to sail around the island.

-It is forbidden to travel on the island beyond a restricted area to the large beach near the pontoon and to the area provided for divers under the trees - with tables, wooden awnings and sanitary facilities.
-As much to ensure the tranquility of the turtles that lay on the sand all around the island, as to keep tourists within sight.
+It is forbidden to circulate on the island beyond a perimeter restricted to the large beach near the pontoon and to the area set up for divers under the trees - with tables, wooden awnings and sanitary facilities.
+This is both to ensure the tranquility of the turtles that lay their eggs on the sand around the island, and to keep tourists within sight.

 The atmosphere is more unusual than heavy.
 We return to the island between dives to eat, rest, take souvenir photos ...